ncatlab/nlab-content/pages/2/1/7/3/3712/content.md

-The purpose of this stub is to collect (in future) various characterizations, expressions, consequences and applications of flatness of connections in various areas of mathematics and mathematical physics.
+> The purpose of this stub is to collect (in future) various characterizations, expressions, consequences and applications of flatness of connections in various areas of mathematics and mathematical physics.

+#Contents#
+* table of contents
+{:toc}

 ## Definition and general properties

 A [[connection]] on a fibre bundle is **flat** if its [[curvature]] is zero.

 The same definition of flatness holds for connections in various algebraic setups and for connections on [[quasicoherent sheaves]].

 The condition of flatness is usually expressed via the [[Maurer-Cartan equation]].
 Flat connections on bundles correspond to [[local system]]s.